biopragmatics/oquat/docs/unknowns/source/pato.md

 </details>

-## `web` (3)
+## `web`

+There are 3 usages of `web` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20web)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20web).

 | curie                               |   usages | nodes                                                       |
 |-------------------------------------|----------|-------------------------------------------------------------|